zachvalenta/jvns.ca/source/_posts/2016-06-12-a-weird-system-call-process-vm-readv.markdown

 Well, not quite. gdb uses the `ptrace` system call, in this case to stop the program in its tracks and then intensely query it for its internals.
 This is slower than what I want.
 Maybe my Ruby program needed to actually keep running!

 When I ran that gdb command `p *((struct RString*) (ruby_current_thread->cfp + 1)->iseq.location.path)` -- it does a ton of stuff.
-I was going to paste the strace output, but it is 20 megabytes of system calls.
+I was going to paste the strace output of what gdb is actually doing, but it is 20 megabytes of system calls.
 So here's a small excerpt: Every time I need to read memory from the target program (which is what looking up strings is doing!), it issues a bunch of system calls like

 ```
 ptrace(PTRACE_PEEKTEXT, 5677, 0x5617f3432440, [0x6f622f656d6f682f]) = 0